 I’ll give you an example of my current hotel that we are staying next week for D23.

 I booked a couple months ago, my hotel with taxes and fees is $138.00 a night.

 I just looked up the same hotel for next week and with taxes and fees it’s now $203.00 a night!

 Booking early with the pay at the hotel option has now saved me $254.00!!!!
 And it allowed me enough time to save the money I needed for this trip!

 I told you, you now have a new best friend!
 Now that you’ve booked your hotel, move on to step two.

 Book your flight before paying for park tickets.
 You can do this a little later on, maybe a couple months out from your departure date.
-I would monitor tickets through out the month up to your departure month.
+I would monitor tickets throughout the month up to your departure month.
 Do this by hopping on Skyscanner.com to monitor prices, snag those when you can.
 The sooner the better.
 I have heard that ticket prices are at their lowest 1 month out.
 I have NOT experienced this… We did an experiment, and I lost about $200 waiting for prices to drop.
-This may not be the case for you, and I would guess it would also depend on where your flying out of!
+This may not be the case for you, and I would guess it would also depend on where you’re flying out of!

 Wait until the last minute to purchase park tickets.
 Why?
 Because unless there is a crazy deal on tickets going on, these prices will not change too much.
 So I usually leave these until the very last minute.
 Undercovertourist.com likes to give you extra days at the park for free with some promo tickets, so I pop on there periodically for prices.
-YES YOU DID JUST READ THAT CORRECTLY!
+YES, YOU DID JUST READ THAT CORRECTLY!
 Undercovertourist.com has promo tickets that are buy 3 days get the 4th for free on pretty much all of their park tickets from time to time.
-They do sale Disney World.
+They do sell Disney World.
 Lego Land, Universal Studios tickets and so much more!